 - Professional Development executive staff are given a professional development amount of \$3,600 yearly to be used for their own personal and professional development.
-This amount can be carried forward for a period of 3 years after which a minimum of 1 years allowance has to be used or paid out or a combination of the two. - Housing Costs the 2 senior executive positions in the district are provided with a house at a reduced rental rate which includes power and heating costs. - Other vehicle-related payments, including insurance and maintenance.
+This amount can be carried forward for a period of 3 years after which a minimum of 1 years allowance has to be used or paid out or a combination of the two. - Housing Costs the Superintendent in the district is provided with a house at a reduced rental rate which includes power and heating costs. - Other vehicle-related payments, including insurance and maintenance.